 Crown entity and other statutory board appointments

-We manage the process of appointments to a number of Crown entities, statutory boards and advisory boards on behalf of the responsible Ministers.
-These are important governance roles where members can make a real difference to education both nationally and internationally.
+We manage the process of appointments to a number of Crown entities, statutory boards and advisory groups on behalf of the responsible Ministers.
+These are important governance roles where members can make a real difference to education in New Zealand.

 Current board appointments